Child Protection and Permanency Attorneys Morris County, NJ

 Serving Families across Morristown, Denville, Randolph, Madison, East Hanover, Dover, Rockaway and Morris County

 Each state in the U.S. has a department in their government which is dedicated to protecting the welfare of children and their families.
-While many of us think of the term Child Protective Services, New Jersey’s governing body is referred to as the Department of Child Protection and Permanency (DCP&P), a division of the New Jersey Department of Child and Families.
+While many of us think of the term Child Protective Services, New Jersey’s governing body is referred to as the Department of Child Protection and Permanency (DCP&P), a division of the New Jersey Department of Children and Families.
 There is a wide range of topics which the DCP&P covers including issues stemming from child abuse and general child mistreatment.
 It is important to understand your legal rights whether you believe your child may be in danger or if you are being accused of child abuse or neglect.

 The family and parents’ rights attorneys of Jacobs Berger understand that issues which involve the Department of Child Protection and Permanency are of the utmost seriousness.
 We have extensive experience defending parents against false allegations of domestic violence as well as representing concerned loved ones when they fear for the wellbeing and safety of their children.
 Our firm offers strong and compassionate legal services for Morris County clients from towns like Madison, Randolph, Tewksbury, Morristown, Florham Park, Dover, and all of Northern New Jersey.